apruden/DataCleaningProject/CodeBook.md

   - fBodyGyroMag
   - fBodyGyroJerkMag

-For each of these features, the following variables are extracted from the data and present in the tidy data set:
+For each of these features, only the following measures are extracted from the data and present in the tidy data set:

-  - <feature_name>Mean: Mean value
+  - `<feature_name>`Mean: Mean value
-  - <feature_name>Std: Standard deviation
+  - `<feature_name>`Std: Standard deviation

 Two extra variables are added to the tidy data set: